 Once you cancel your SR-22, your insurance premiums will likely go down because you are no longer considered as high-risk.
 As a result, you should get quotes from different insurance companies to make sure that you’re still getting the best deal.
 Additionally, if you do not own a car but were previously required to file a non-owner SR-22, you are free to cancel your insurance altogether.

-You need an SR-22 in California for 3 years.
-That means drivers must maintain at least the minimum car insurance coverage required by California law for 3 years.
-If there is any lapse in coverage, the clock resets.
-California mandates at least $15,000 in bodily injury liability insurance per person ($30,000 per accident), and at least $5,000 in property damage liability coverage.… read full answer
+You need an SR-22 in California for three years.
+Drivers with an SR-22 in California must maintain at least the minimum car insurance coverage required by California law for three years, and if there is any lapse in coverage, the clock resets.

 When you get SR-22 insurance coverage in California, your insurance company files your SR-22 certification with the state on your behalf.
 Failing to file an SR-22 can result in your vehicle registration or license being suspended, in addition to costly reinstatement fees.
 Your insurer also notifies the state if you cancel your policy or allow it to lapse prematurely.
 You’re even required to maintain an SR-22 if you move from California, using an out-of-state filing.